ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Experiments

 \textbf{Implementation Details.} All baselines are implemented within the LLaVA-1.5\footnote{\url{https://github.com/haotian-liu/LLaVA}} framework.
 All PEFT methods are applied to every layer of the LLM component in LLaVA.
 The learning rate is set to $2e\!-\!5$ and the global batch size to 32.
 We train for 3 epochs on multimodal datasets and 1 epoch on the text-only mixture.
 Following previous work~\cite{yang2024corda}, we sample a small part of samples (e.g. 500 per task) to initialize the task-specific subspaces in HASI.

-\textbf{Counterparts.} We compare \ourmethod{}{} against three representative categories of methods: {\ding{182}} \textit{Mergeable LoRA Variants} , {\ding{183}} \textit{Model Merging}, and {\ding{184}} \textit{MoE-based LoRA}, including: (a) \textbf{LoRA}~\cite{LoRA_ICLR22}, the standard baseline for parameter-efficient fine-tuning; (b) \textbf{DoRA}~\cite{DoRA_ICML24}, which decouples low-rank direction and magnitude for improved performance; (c) \textbf{CorDA}~\cite{yang2024corda}, which previews task instructions to initialize LoRA modules based on knowledge priors; (d) \textbf{DARE}~\cite{DARE_ICML24}, a drop-and-rescale strategy that sparsifies delta weights for efficient multi-model fusion without retraining or GPU resources; and (e) \textbf{HydraLoRA}~\cite{tian2024hydralora}, an asymmetric MoE-style LoRA framework that excels in handling complex multi-task scenarios.
-We compare two official settings: 3B1A and 4B1A (i.e., three or four \({rank}{=}32\) B matrices with one \(rank{=}32\) A matrix), both with parameter counts no less than standard LoRA with \(rank{=}64\).
+\textbf{Counterparts.} We compare \ourmethod{}{} against three representative categories of methods: {\ding{182}} \textit{Mergeable LoRA Variants} , {\ding{183}} \textit{Model Merging}, and {\ding{184}} \textit{MoE-based LoRA}, including: (a) \textbf{Individual Fine-tune}, where a separate LoRA module is trained for each task individually, serving as a strong baseline for multi-task adaptation; (b) \textbf{LoRA}~\cite{LoRA_ICLR22}, which updates parameters in a low-rank subspace for efficient adaptation; (c) \textbf{DoRA}~\cite{DoRA_ICML24}, which decouples low-rank direction and magnitude for improved performance; (d) \textbf{CorDA}~\cite{yang2024corda}, which previews task instructions to initialize LoRA modules based on knowledge priors; (e) \textbf{DARE}~\cite{DARE_ICML24}, a drop-and-rescale strategy that sparsifies delta weights for efficient multi-model fusion without retraining or GPU resources; (f) \textbf{KnOTS}~\cite{stoica2025knots}, a data-free LoRA merging method that leverages SVD to align task-specific updates. and (g) \textbf{HydraLoRA}~\cite{tian2024hydralora}, an asymmetric MoE-style LoRA framework that excels in handling complex multi-task scenarios.
+We evaluate its two official settings: 3B1A and 4B1A (i.e., three or four \({rank}{=}32\) B matrices with one \(rank{=}32\) A matrix), both with parameter counts no less than standard LoRA with \(rank{=}64\).
 All other baselines are configured with a default LoRA rank of 64 for fair comparison.
 For discussions under varying rank settings, please refer to \cref{sec:Experiments_on_Various_Ranks}.